rickyminecraft/movingobject/README.md

 # movingobject

-A sponge plugin allowing named zone to move in any direction using any block / item
+A sponge plugin allowing named zone to move in a defined direction using any block / item

+When you define a MO you select a block/item who act as a trigger, you also can use redstone.
+Then you it the trigger with right click or active redstone circuit to active the MO.

 #usage
 ```